-- 86% reported they have seen someone else being bullied;
+- 70.6% said they have seen someone else being bullied; and

 Bullying can take place anywhere; however, it often takes place at school.
 Bullying affects not just those children and teens who are bullying or being bullied, but also children and teens who see it happening, or ‘bystanders.’

 Emotional bullying involves excluding others from activities or gossiping and spreading rumors about a person.
 This type of bullying is more subtle and is especially common among females.

 Physical bullying involves more ‘visible’ bullying behavior such as hitting, kicking, hair pulling or even threats of physical harm.

 Verbal bullying involves name-calling, continual mocking, insults, taunts, or making jokes about and laughing at another person’s expense--‘laughing at’ ‘rather than 'laughing with’.